sccn/sccn.github.io/tutorials/08_Plot_data/Data_Averaging.md

 The window (below) then appears, containing ERP scalp maps at the specified latencies.
-Here, the plot grid has 3 columns and 2 rows; other plot geometries can be specified in the gui window above via the *Plot geometry* text box.
+Here, the plot grid has 3 columns and 2 rows; other plot geometries can be specified in the GUI window above via the *Plot geometry* text box.

 ![Image:2dscalpmap.png](/assets/images/2dscalpmap.png)